 Publicly Advertised Fund & Accredited Investor Rule 506(c) Verification Procedures If you are operating under Rule 506(c) of Regulation D (i.e., applicable to advertised U.S. hedge funds) you must request that your investors provide you with a CPA confirmed, licensed attorney confirmed, or SEC registered broker-dealer confirmed accredited investor status statement.
 Planning Tip: A third party confirmation of an investor's status is a good practice to observe for Rule 506(b) hedge funds in any event.
 Of course, contact the actual party documenting the confirmation directly to verify that the third party is accredited to avoid fabricated statements).
 A U.S. hedge fund that does not advertise may have up to 35 non-accredited investors.
-For more information, read the SEC Staff Report on Accredited Investor Definition Issued December 18, 2015.
+For more information, read the SEC Staff Report on Accredited Investor Definition Issued December 18, 2015 and see above referenced links on this page.
 The definition will continue to evolve over time.
 Learn More About U.S. Hedge Fund Advertising

 Planning Tips for Income Test Though joint spousal income can be used to establish accredited investor status, your investors cannot use separate income for one year and joint income for the next year and future years to meet the test.
 If the prospective investor has a consistent pattern of income that exceeds $200,000, or $300,000 joint income, the investor's representation is acceptable if you are operating a Rule 506(b) hedge fund (i.e., an unadvertised U.S. hedge fund).
 Contact Us for Help